Crimetown: Soundtrack

 The title song, used throughout the show, is "Run To Your Mama" by the Swedish band Goat.
 Gimlet Media's Matthew Boll was sound designer and theme music was composed by Jon Ivans, with additional scoring by Edwin, Bienart, John Kusiak, and Kenny Kusiak.

 Towards the end of the season, producers released a stand-alone soundtrack with music from the show.
 It includes a combination of original and previously released tracks.

 Season 2

 Crimetown's second season, focusing on police corruption and brutality in the city of Detroit, Michigan in the 1970s, began on October 2, 2018.
+The final episodes of the season discuss the corruption case against Detroit Mayor Kwame Kilpatrick.